ibm-cloud-docs/text-to-speech-data/speech-install.md

 -   Base models (for example, `en_US-NarrowbandModel`)

     On average, base models are each `1.5 GB`.
-Because models are updated regularly.
-You need to multiply that amount by three to make room for at least three different versions of each model.
+Because models are updated regularly, you need to multiply that amount by three to make room for at least three different versions of each model.

 -   Customization data (audio files and training snapshots)